This post was last updated on, January 16th, 2024

 Delete all single-use plastic items from your office

-Another way to reduce your team’s environmental impact is to delete all single-use plastic items from your office.
-This includes things like disposable cups, plastic utensils, and straws are all examples of single-use plastics.
+Another way to reduce your team’s environmental impact is to eliminate all single-use plastic items from your office.
+This includes discarding items like disposable cups, plastic utensils, and straws, which are all examples of single-use plastics.
+To support this initiative, stratetegically place a recycling bin in the office, encouraging team members to properly dispose of any unavoidable plastics and to consider reusable alternatives

 Print double-sided whenever possible, or use electronic documents instead of paper